Icefields Parkway Itinerary: 15 Stops to Add to Your Drive

 This is an excellent quick hike that rewards you with stunning views if you’re short on time.

 Tip: There may be snow on the trail year-round, so be sure to come prepared.
-Also, this is an immensely popular trail so start your hike as early as possible for a more serene experience.
+Also, this is a really popular trail so start your hike as early as possible!

 14. Athabasca Falls